pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 # Acknowledgements

-The code is heavily inspired and borrowed from the Measure Path and Number Nodes extensions that come pre-installed with Inkscape.
+The code is built upon the Measure Path and Number Nodes extensions that come pre-installed with Inkscape.
 Huge thanks to the authors of those extensions, and everyone who has contributed to the Inkscape project as a whole.